top of page

-A Guide to Selling Your Business in Calgary
+Selling Your Business in Calgary: A Comprehensive Guide

 Understanding the Calgary Business Market

-Calgary’s economy is diverse, with strong sectors including energy, technology, manufacturing, and services.
-The local market conditions affect how businesses are valued and sold.
-Before listing your business, research recent sales in your industry and area to get a realistic idea of what buyers are looking for.
+Calgary’s economy is diverse.
+Key sectors include energy, technology, manufacturing, and services.
+Local market conditions affect how businesses are valued and sold.
+Before listing your business, research recent sales in your industry and area.
+This will give you a realistic idea of what buyers are looking for.
 If you don't know how to access recent business sales data in Calgary, contact Stonebridge Business Brokers for help.

 Knowing the market helps you set a competitive price and identify the right buyers.